AWA Championship Wrestling: Taping locations

 For many years, the AWA held their television tapings in their home base of Minneapolis, Minnesota (for their syndicated All-Star Wrestling program), at the WTCN television studios.
 However, in early 1985, AWA promoter Verne Gagne made the decision to hold some television tapings at the Tropicana Hotel in Atlantic City, New Jersey.
-When Gagne inked the deal with ESPN later that same year, he along with the ESPN management felt that another location for the AWA television tapings was necessary.
+When Gagne signed the deal with ESPN later that same year, he along with the ESPN management felt that another location for the AWA television tapings was necessary.
 Ultimately, Gagne and ESPN settled on the Showboat Sports Pavilion in Las Vegas, Nevada.
 Both the WWF on the USA Network and the NWA on TBS were able to draw more crowds than the AWA's ESPN program.
 The ESPN tapings in Las Vegas often took place in front of small, silent crowds.
 In 1989, they taped from the Rochester, Minnesota Civic Center until their final taping on August 11, 1990.